 Hi, I’m HANA.

 I’m glad you’re here.
-I’m an Associate Marriage and Family Therapist (AMFT) and a graduate of the Wright Institute (2025).
-I previously earned my BA in Dance Making from UC Riverside (2022).
+I hold a Master’s degree in Counseling Psychology from The Wright Institute in Berkeley, CA (2025) and previously earned my BA in Dance Making from UC Riverside (2022).
 Outside of my clinical work, I enjoy lifting weights, dancing, cooking, reading, and exploring the Bay Area.

 My Approach